 Then, on October 17, 1940 at 7:30 pm, history was made when WBKY went on the air for the first time from Beattyville KY.
 Our state-of-the-art 100 watt transmitter made WBKY the nation’s first university-owned non-commercial educational radio station.
 WBKY relocated to Lexington in 1945, at which time we began broadcasting on the brand new FM band.
 We changed our call letters to WUKY in 1989 to better reflect our connection to the University of Kentucky.

 WUKY helped create National Public Radio and was one of the first stations to broadcast NPR's All Things Considered when it debuted in 1971.
 In 2007, we became the first Lexington radio station to broadcast in HD – high definition digital radio.
 Today we offer three distinct program services via HD, WUKY.org, and our free phone iPhone and Android apps.
 Our main channel (aka HD-1) consists of an eclectic schedule of NPR and award-winning local news, Rock & Roots music, humor, and much more.
 HD-2 (Essential Classics) is where you'll hear the best classical music on the planet, 24/7.
 HD-3 is your source for BBC World Service.

-WUKY is supported by its membership.
-We want to extend our thanks to listeners who regularly give their financial support to the station.
-We also thank our program underwriters, the University of Kentucky, and the Corporation for Public Broadcasting, who, with our members, keep listener-supported radio, 91.3 WUKY, on the air.
+WUKY is powered by YOU and over 3,000 other listener-members across the Central Kentucky region.
+Thank you for your financial support!
+Thanks also to our program sponsors, the University of Kentucky, and the Corporation for Public Broadcasting, who, with our members, keep listener-supported radio, 91.3 WUKY, on the air.